NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 #### Step 1.
 Install VNC server

-To install the server, type into your *ssh shell*:
+To install the server, type into your *ssh terminal*:

 ```sudo apt-get install vnc4server```